hiyasaini/YuvaIntern-data-analysis-Internship/week2/README.md

 # Week 2 – Advanced Data Visualization and Storytelling with Python

-This folder contains the complete work for Week 2.

-## Project
+## Project Overview

-Advanced Data Visualization and Storytelling using the Netflix Movies and TV Shows dataset.
+This project focuses on advanced data visualization and data storytelling using Python.

+The Netflix Movies and TV Shows dataset is analyzed to identify trends, patterns, relationships, and insights that can be communicated effectively to a non-technical audience.

 ## Objectives

+- Explore and understand the Netflix dataset
-- Perform data exploration and preprocessing
+- Perform data preprocessing and cleaning
-- Create advanced visualizations
-- Identify trends and patterns
+- Analyze trends and patterns
+- Create at least five meaningful visualizations
-- Develop a coherent data story
+- Apply data storytelling techniques
-- Communicate insights to a non-technical audience
+- Identify important insights and anomalies
+- Discuss potential business implications

+## Dataset

+Netflix Movies and TV Shows dataset from Kaggle.

-## Tools Used
+## Tools and Technologies

 - Python
 - Pandas